leifos-gmbh/DeveloperTools/maintainers/README.md

     "tester": "", // Same format as first_maintainer
     "testcase_writer": "", // Same format as first_maintainer
-    "path": "Modules/Bibliographic", // Will be generated automatically "used_in_components": [
+    "path": "Modules/Bibliographic", // Will be generated automatically "belong_to_component": "Bibliographic List Item"
+    "used_in_components": [
-        "Bibliographic" // List every Component which uses ode from this directory.
+        "FileDelivery" // List every Component which uses ode from this directory.
 If nearly the whole codebase uses it, write "All".
 If nobody uses it write "None"
     ]
 }
 ```